Life Expectancy at Birth and at 65 years

 In the charts below, East Riding life expectancy is displayed for males and females respectively, with a comparison against the England average.
 The time periods are displayed as 3 year pooled periods, so for example 2001-03 combined data from 2001, 2002 and 2003.

-- East Riding females (Figure 3) also largely recorded higher life expectancy than England, but not all periods were significantly higher from a statistical point of view (as represented by the yellow dots).
-In 2021-23 life expectancy at birth for East Riding females was 83.4 years, in comparison to the England average of 83.1 years.
+• East Riding females (Figure 3) have also ‘largely’ recorded higher life expectancy than England, but not all periods were significantly higher from a statistical point of view (as represented by the yellow dots).
+In 2022-24 life expectancy at birth for East Riding females was 83.4 years, in comparison to the England average of 83.3 years.

 Figure 2.
-Male life expectancy over time: East Riding compared to England.
+Male life expectancy over time: East Riding compared to England (with table of values below chart).
 Source: OHID Fingertips

 Figure 3.
-Female life expectancy over time: East Riding compared to England.
+Female life expectancy over time: East Riding compared to England (with table of values below chart).
 Source: OHID Fingertips

 Life expectancy at birth: East Riding wards

 Figures 3 and 4 below, display life expectancy at birth estimates for males and females.
 Both estimate the average number of years a newborn baby could be expected to live, assuming the mortality rates remained the same as they were in the 3 year pooled period 2022-24.
-These particular charts are more up to date than Figures 2 and 3 above.
+Please note that there may be subtle differences in the number of years life expectancy reported for the overall East Riding local authority figure in this section compared to the previous section.

-There is a stark difference in life expectancy between the East Riding’s most and least deprived wards (the least deprived generally recording higher life expectancy than the more deprived areas).
-For males there is over 10 years difference in life expectancy between the East Riding’s most deprived ward (Bridlington South with 72.9 years life expectancy at birth) and the least deprived ward (South Hunsley at 83.6 years).
-For females (second chart below), the gap is less but no less significant at 7.1 years difference between the same two wards.
+There is a stark difference in life expectancy between the East Riding’s most and least deprived wards, with less deprived wards generally recording higher life expectancy than the more deprived areas.
+For males there is almost 12 years difference in life expectancy between the East Riding’s most deprived ward (Bridlington South with 72.9 years life expectancy at birth) and the least deprived ward (Willerby and Kirk Ella at 84.8 years).
+For females (second chart below), the gap is less but no less significant at 7.7 years difference between the same two wards (Bridlington South recording 79.2 years and Willerby & Kirk Ella 86.9 years).

 Figure 3.
 Male life expectancy in East Riding wards, 2022-24.
 Source: ERY PHI Team & NHS England